OMGUPTA21/blogger/README.md

-# <a href="https://lemon-island-00117ff10.1.azurestaticapps.net/">BLOG Websitet</a>
+# <a href="https://lemon-island-00117ff10.1.azurestaticapps.net/">Blog Website</a>

-This is 10 Page E-commerce Front End website design
+This is 1 Page Front End website design

 Web Technologies used: HTML, CSS, JS, Bootstrap